NingMingHao/LidarCameraCalibration/README.md

 - It's also recommended to save the calibration session, so that you can load it later and check the reprojection error again.

 ### Export the calibration result into ROS desired format
+Through the Lidar Camera Calibration, we can get the transformation matrix that transforms the lidar points into the camera frame.

+However, the transformation matrix is not in the format that can be used in ROS.
+So we need to convert the transformation matrix into the format that can be used in ROS.
+Here we use the [convert_transform_into_yaml.m](./scripts/convert_transform_into_yaml.m) script to convert the transformation matrix into yaml file, where you can use it in the static transform publisher to publish the transformation between the lidar and camera frame.

+The desired format is shown below:
+`static_transform_publisher x y z yaw pitch roll frame_id child_frame_id period_in_ms` (yaw is rotation about Z, pitch is rotation about Y, and roll is rotation about X) in radians.
+The frame_id is typically the lidar frame, and the child_frame_id is typically the camera frame.
+So the translation vector is the position of the camera frame in the lidar frame, and the rotation vector is the rotation of the camera frame in the lidar frame.